risdesignet/wd-winter2019/00_WhoYouIs/WhoYouIs.md

 ## 9. What are your goals for this course?
 What do you want to have learned or completed by the end of it?

-## 10. Do you have any fears or apprehensions about learning web design and web development?
+## 10. Do you have any fears or apprehensions about learning web design/development?

 ## 11. What would you like to see more of on the internet?